sidart/bizdom/_posts/2021-06-05-steelmint-desi-data-masters.md

 Today, most steel producers in India, uses their data, for ‘data-driven decision making'.
 Sumit feelsthat their data tools are designed to make sense of the enormous wealth of information (both structured and alternative), so that users can deriveactionable insights.

 ## What next?
 Most of us have heard of this: “Data is the new oil”.
 But how does it work?
+Data is the new oil– and SteelMint is a modern day drilling company that provides a turnkey service to mine insights from data.
-Well, having more data will allow you to tap into an abundance of workable options by gaining insights and thus ability to make informed decisions.
+Having more data will allow you to tap into an abundance of workable options by gaining insights.
+You can improve what you do, reduce the risks and costs and expand your market reach.
 Thus, more data you process equals to more profit.
 ![](https://res.cloudinary.com/thebizdom-in/image/upload/v1622879634/st9_gzmd4b.jpg)
 > What about offering your services to Retail investors, given the recent hype around the Metal stocks?
 To this Dhruv replied: "We show pixels not the picture, So let the equity research firms do that".